 Every homeowner has their own agenda and timeframe.

-To become an effective marketer, however, you must learn how people buy and how to provide the right information at the right time.
+To become an effective marketer, and get real estate leads, however, you must learn how people buy and how to provide the right information at the right time.

 When you know how people buy, and how to influence their buying decision, you can create sales funnels that address every stage of their buying, or hiring, decision.